Vinayakudu (film)

-Vinayakudu is a 2008 Telugu-language romantic drama film written and directed by Sai Kiran Adivi.
+Vinayakudu is a 2008 Indian Telugu-language romantic drama film written and directed by Sai Kiran Adivi.
 The film stars Krishnudu and Sonia of Happy Days fame in the lead roles and Poonam Kaur plays the role of Sonia's friend.
 The film released on 21 November 2008 to critical and commercial acclaim.
 The film is about a fat man falling in love with an arrogant woman.

-The film was partially re-shot in Tamil by Balasekaran as Vinayaka with extra scenes filmed with Santhanam.
+The film was partially re-shot in Tamil by Balasekaran as Vinayaga with extra scenes filmed with Santhanam and released on 6th January 2012.
 It spawned a sequel titled Village Lo Vinayakudu with Krishnudu.
 In 2020, Adivi expressed interest in remaking the film in Hindi.

 Plot

 Karthik (Krishnudu), a soft, ever-happy kind of guy, comes to Hyderabad for a job interview at Hi-Rise, an ad agency.
 He gets selected, and in the office the next day, he sees Kalpana (Sonia) and likes her.
 He's generally not taken seriously by anyone because of his soft-spoken nature and his rotund personality, but he's the kind who doesn't take that seriously!
 Kalpana too doesn't care for him and finds faults with him, due to their initial interactions at work.
 Slowly though, she starts interacting with him more.
 Her parents, who leave to USA to visiting her brother's family (Mahesh & Aparna), initiate a matrimonial alliance for Kalpana with Rajeev (Samrat Reddy).
 Kalpana meets Rajeev and they both observe that they have a lot of tastes in common.
 Meanwhile, another thread of a budding relation is seen between Karthik's friend Altaf (Suryatej) and Kalpana's friend Sandhya a.k.a.
 Sandy (Poonam Kaur).
 At about the same time that Kalpana realizes Rajeev is not for her, she gets closer to Karthik but the hell gets loose suddenly due to a petty altercation between Altaf and Sandy.
 Eventually, Karthik and Kalpana lose even the friendly relation they have.
 What's the big fat love story then and how it evolves forms the rest of the story.